LucasDelfino92/morrowindsharp/readme.md

 ## INTRODUCTION

-*Lucas' Morrowind* is nothing else than the Morrowind mods I play with and can recommend to anyone.
+*Sigourn's Mod List* is nothing else than the Morrowind mods I play with and can recommend to anyone.
 It's the result of years of modding Morrowind, which include many many popular modding guides that have all contributed, in one way or another, to the development of this mod list.

 This mod list consists of, roughly, 240 mods and 155 plugins.
 But in spite of its gargantuan size, it is my hope that you discover, as you read through it, that the mod list is actually fairly lightweight in what it adds and/or changes from the base game.